Services & Programs

 Pet Food Assistance

 We all love our pets and know what type of support they can offer us, especially when times get tough.
 Our food and cat litter bank is for Wood County residents only, and is large enough to help a few families each week, but unfortunately it is not large enough to help the same homes on a regular basis.
 We will do what we can to help you and your companions as you recover.
 We also offer food assistance for caregivers of free-roaming cat colonies to encourage spaying and neutering, and continual care of these felines.
-Please fill out and submit your application with your driver’s license.
+Please fill out the appropriate application and submit it in person with your driver’s license.

 Barn cats are the “Clint Eastwood’s” of cats… generally hearty, healthy, tough, and ready to earn their keep!
 Barn cats can help “naturally” and affordably control rodent problems.
 By placing these barn cats, they are given a job and second chance doing what they do best.
 Barn cats can save you money by eliminating and discouraging rodents from scavenging and nesting near your feed, crops, and home, without poisons or messy traps and glue pads.
 We ask that barn cats are still provided with food, water, shelter, and basic humane care, and we strongly encourage placing two or more cats at a time.
 You will not have to worry about any unwanted litters since all the barn cats coming from the shelter are sterilized before placement.
 They are also current on all vaccines.
 Please contact us for availability, or if you have barn cats you are hoping to relocate.